henryaj/cau-landing/index.md

 We are a London-based effective altruism think tank, working on evaluating and crowdfunding breakthrough research, policy and advocacy projects.

-We're building **CAU Fund**, a crowdfunding website where people can discover and fund these projects.
+We're building **Let's Fund**, a crowdfunding website where people can discover and fund these projects.

-In contrast to other charity evaluators which direct funds to established charities with considerable room for more funding, **CAU Fund** moves money to smaller, fledgling projects, especially in the research, policy and advocacy space.
+In contrast to other charity evaluators which direct funds to established charities with considerable room for more funding, **Let's Fund** moves money to smaller, fledgling projects, especially in the research, policy and advocacy space.

 Subscribe to updates about CAU and our projects: